 - Khandagiri Mela (Magha Mela)from Magh Saptami (Jan-Feb) onwards & runs for avg 9-10 days at foothills of the twin hills of Khandagiri & Udayagiri.
 Sadhus from various areas congregate here for mass jagyan & there is meena bazaar for shopping seekers.

-- Light & Sound Show at Dhauli with two slots for Kalinga War– 1st show at 7.00-7.35pm & repeat at 7.45pm to 8.20pm during summer.
-While during winter the time slots are 2nd 6.30pm to 7.5pm & repeat at 7.45 to 7.50pm.
+Light & Sound Show at Dhauli with two slots for Kalinga War– 1st show at 7.00-7.35pm & repeat at 7.45 pm to 8.20 pm during summer.
+While during winter the time slots are 2nd 6.30 pm to 7.5pm & repeat at 7.45 to 7.50 pm.
 Fees – applicable, Photography not allowed.
-Closed on Mondays & during stormy weather evenings. (temporarily discontinued post Fani cyclone due to damaged equipments).
+Closed on Mondays & during stormy weather evenings. (temporarily discontinued post-Fani cyclone due to damaged equipment).

-1. Kalinga Literary Festival at Mayfair Convention Hall in June-July.
-It’s one of the top Lit Fests in current India with a chance to meet the celebrity writers & performers.
+1. Kalinga Literary Festival (KLF) at Mayfair Convention Hall/Swosti Premium in June-July.
+It’s one of the top Lit Fests in current India with a chance to meet celebrity writers & performers.
 KLF also organises Mystic Kalinga event at the start of the year.

 2. Tata Steel Bhubaneswar Literary Meet at changeable locations in Bhubaneswar.
-It’s a n initiative by Tata Steel to bring on board celebrities from various pursuits including literature of course, both from Odisha & pan India.
+It’s an initiative by Tata Steel to bring onboard celebrities from various pursuits including the literature of course, both from Odisha & pan India.
 Dates-3 days during 1st half of Jan month https://www.tatasteel.com/corporate/our-organisation/corporate-initiatives/tata-steel-bhubaneswar-literary-meet/

 3. Odisha Literary Festival (OLF) – The New India Express Odisha Literary Festival is the most significant literary event in Bhubaneswar which brings together writers, poets & Bollywood celebrities.
 Dates – 3 days between Sep-Nov http://www.eventxpress.com/olf/

-Note_ There are some more literary festivals going round the year like Vagdevi, Mystic Kalinga, KLF Corner, Konark Literary Festival etc but these are the prominent ones.
+Note_ There are some more literary festivals going around the year like Vagdevi, KLF Corner, Konark Literary Festival, etc but these are the prominent ones.

-- Boita Bandaana – Enjoy Boita Bandana (worshipping of boats) with locals wearing traditional dresses during the early mornings of Kartika Purnima Day by launching tiny boats made of banana peels, paper etc to celebrate the rich maritime legacy of ancient Kalinga (Odisha) with South-East nations like Indonesia, Cambodia, Thailand, Vietnam, Philippines etc
+Boita Bandaana – Enjoy Boita Bandaana (worshipping of boats) with locals wearing traditional dresses during the early mornings of Kartika Purnima Day by launching tiny boats made of banana peels, paper, etc to celebrate the rich maritime legacy of ancient Kalinga (Odisha) with South-East nations like Indonesia, Cambodia, Thailand, Vietnam, Philippines, etc

-- Raja Parba – The days swing festival (avg 14-16 June) for young girls becomes more grand with new attire, red alatas (traditional red dye) in feet, chewing pan (betel leaf) & savouring traditional pithas (pan cakes)
+Raja Parba – The days swing festival (avg 14-16 June) for young girls becomes grandeur with new attire, red alatas (traditional red dye) in feet, chewing pan (betel leaf) & savouring traditional pithas (pancakes)

-Major hangouts are at KIIT Square, Infocity square, Jagamara-ITER square, Saheed Nagar’s Rupali Chowk, Ram Mandir Square incl Food trucks at Convent School, Bapuji Nagar pindi (near over bridge), Gopabandhu square, Market Building area, Khau Gully (backside of airport near Baramunda village) etc. Try Ghuguni at Jianta Ghuguni (near Kedarsons Janpath), Sahoo Mausa (CRP Square), Market Building, opp Forum Mart (Satya Nagar) etc. Gupchup (local name for Panipuri) has a great followers here with popular outlets at Gopabandhu Square, CRP square, ID market etc. For chats, Mayaram papdi chat at Bapuji Nagar, Akhila Bhai at Rupali Chowk, Abhijit at CRP Square are on top list
+Major hangouts are at KIIT Square, Infocity square, Jagamara-ITER square, Saheed Nagar’s Rupali Chowk, Ram Mandir Square incl Food trucks at Convent School, Bapuji Nagar pindi (near over bridge), Gopabandhu square, Market Building area, Khau Gully (backside of the airport near Baramunda village), etc. Try Ghuguni at Jianta Ghuguni (near Kedarsons Janpath), Sahoo Mausa (CRP Square), Market Building, opp Forum Mart (Satya Nagar), etc. Gupchup (local name for Panipuri) has great followers here with popular outlets at Gopabandhu Square, CRP square, ID market, etc. For chats, Mayaram papdi chat at Bapuji Nagar, Akhila Bhai at Rupali Chowk, Abhijit at CRP Square are on top list.

 - Have a cycle ride within Bhubaneswar with Mo Cycle, the bicycle sharing app

 Cuttack – famous for Filigree work (Silver City), Bali Jatra & Durga Puja.
-Also known as Museum city with nine museums to explore starting with State Maritime Museum, Netaji Birthplace Museum, Printing Press Museum, Judiciary Museum, Police Museum, Anand Bhawan (birthplace of Biju Patnaik), Swaraj Ashram, Skill Museum, Madhu Babu Museum etc. http://odishastatemaritimemuseum.org/ .
-Do join the Cuttack Heritage Walks on last Sundays of month initiated by locals of Cuttack city. https://www.facebook.com/cuttackheritagewalks/
+Also known as Museum city with nine museums to explore starting with the State Maritime Museum, Netaji Birthplace Museum, Printing Press Museum, Judiciary Museum, Police Museum, Anand Bhawan (birthplace of Biju Patnaik), Swaraj Ashram, Skill Museum, Madhu Babu Museum, etc. http://odishastatemaritimemuseum.org/ .
+Do join the Cuttack Heritage Walks on the last Sunday of the month initiated by locals of Cuttack city. https://www.facebook.com/cuttackheritagewalks/

 Joranda Mela at Joranda gadi in Dhenkanal during Jan-Feb on a purnima day